damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 a really nice narrative of their [move from monolith to microservices][uber-blog] on their blog.

 Clearly microservices architecture has amazing potential, not least because it makes the user experience more efficient.
 We’re very much on board with this trend.
 A major goal for us at GitLab is to make sure you can do everything you need to do within GitLab, with as few external integrations to deal with as possible.
+This way you don’t have to set up tools for each project and spend the time integrating them.
+It's all already pre-configured to use from within one single UI.

-Watch out for our next post of this series, where we'll go through **Open Source**!
+Watch out for our last post of this series, where we'll go through **Open Source**!

 <!-- identifiers -->